 Jaw crushers - reuse construction materials

-Anyone who has ever renovated a bathroom or kitchen remembers well the unpleasant duty of hauling heavy buckets of debris.
+Everyone who has ever renovated a bathroom or kitchen clearly remembers the unpleasant duty of carrying out heavy buckets of rubble.

-This memory seems all the stronger the more floors with this waste we had to overcome.
+This memory seems even stronger the more floors we had to climb with that waste.

-Inherent in every construction site are several-meter-high piles of paving blocks, fragments of stripped asphalt and all sorts of trinkets.
+An inseparable element of every construction site are several-meter-high piles of paving stones, fragments of stripped asphalt and all kinds of debris.

-Unfortunately - any renovation or construction work generates large amounts of heavy and out-of-shape waste, which has to be disposed of somehow.
+Unfortunately - all renovation or construction works generate large amounts of heavy and irregular waste that must somehow be disposed of.

 However, there is an alternative - recycling.

-Much of the construction waste can be reused.
-However, in order to realize their potential, they must first be thoroughly ground.
+A large part of construction waste can be reused.
+However, to use its potential it must first be thoroughly crushed.

-This is where our today's heroine - the intrepid jaw crusher- comes into action.
+This is where today’s heroine comes into action - the fearless jaw crusher.

 What are jaw crushers?

 Jaw crushers are machines used in the mining, construction and recycling industries.
-They are used to crush materials such as stones, rocks, bricks, concrete, construction debris and other hard substances.
-They are an indispensable tool in the process of crushing raw materials, allowing to obtain particles of the right size that can be used in subsequent production stages.
+They are used to crush materials such as stones, rocks, bricks, concrete, construction rubble and other hard substances.
+They are an essential tool in the process of crushing raw materials, allowing particles of appropriate size to be obtained, which can be used in subsequent stages of production.

 How does a crusher work?